dumberjs/dumberjs.github.io/get-started.md

 ## Quick example

-Take an example, if you created an new project with `npx makes dumberjs new-project -s aurelia,sass`, your `gulpfile.js` is logically similar to the following simplified snippet:
+Take an example, if you created an new project with `npx makes dumberjs new-project -s aurelia,sass`, your local `gulpfile.js` is logically similar to the following simplified snippet:

 ```js
 const dumber = require('gulp-dumber');